Voronenko/chef-developer_recipes/README.md

 ### rubymine
 Jetbrains IDE for ruby development

+### sublime_text
+Evaluation of the handy crossplatform developer friendly editor (beta version of the SublimeText3)

 ### teamviewer
 Remote access to your box (non commercial use only)

+###vagrant
+In combination with VirtualBox this tool can be used for virtual development environments provision.
+See [http://docs.vagrantup.com/v2/why-vagrant/index.html](http://docs.vagrantup.com/v2/why-vagrant/index.html) for more details

 ### webmin
 Best web based administration tool for managing your servers without console.